ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 An intermediary
 SHOULD forward a request even if it presumes that that request might not be serviced;
-the server returning the RateLimit headers is the sole responsible of enforcing the communicated quota-policy.
+the service returning the RateLimit headers is the sole responsible of enforcing the communicated quota-policy.

 This specification does not mandate any behavior on intermediaries